andjd/TagitAudio/README.md

 add flux architecture to handle CRUD of comments, and flesh out server side code to persist and serve annotations to/from the DB.
 Tags will be generated on the fly users typing "#".
 A user stub will be used in this phase.

+* Status — Partially Complete — CRUD is rudimentary, TAGS not yet implemented.
+*

 [Details][phase-three]